STK Antenna Models

 When a transmitting antenna is steered beyond its maximum angle, then the antenna will produce maximum gain (and maximum radiation) in two different locations, one in the direction of the desired beam steering direction and the other in the direction of the grating lobe.
 Likewise, with a receiving antenna, it will have maximum reception gain in two different directions.

-The Beam Direction Provider and Null Direction Provider tabs enable you to select where the antenna points its beam and/or nulls.
-This information is delivered to the beam former, which handles forming and steering the beam toward the specified direction(s).
-The direction providers use a spherical azimuth and elevation coordinate system.
-See Phased Array Antenna Coordinate System for additional information.
+The Beam Direction Provider tab enables you to select where the antenna points its beam.
+This information is delivered to the beamformer, which handles forming and steering the beam toward the specified direction(s).
+The direction providers use a spherical Az/El coordinate system.

 Parameter Description